What we know so far about the Colorado Springs shooting

 Updated November 21, 2022 at 7:53 PM ET

-Police continue to investigate after a gunman killed five people and injured 18 others at an LGBTQ nightclub late Saturday in Colorado Springs, Colo.
+Police continue to investigate after five people were killed and 18 were injured during a shooting at an LGBTQ nightclub late Saturday in Colorado Springs, Colo.

 Seventeen people were injured by gunshots, while another victim sustained other injuries, police said Monday afternoon.